labsyspharm/rnaseq/04-genome.md

-# Reference Genome {#refgenome}
+# (Optional) Reference Genome {#refgenome}

+**This step is optional.** `bcbio` maintains a current version of human and mouse genomes internally.
+If you are happy with using the standard, proceed to [composing a setting YAML file](#settings).
+Otherwise, read on about composing a custom reference.

-* Navigate to ftp://ftp.ensembl.org/pub/ and identify the latest release of the Ensembl reference genomes.
-As of writing this guide, the latest is `release-95`.
+* Navigate to ftp://ftp.ensembl.org/pub/ and identify the desired release of the Ensembl reference genome.
 * For a given release, you will want to identify `cdna` and `gtf` files for your species.
-For example, when working with human data, the files are
+For example, when working with `release-95` human data, the files are

 ftp://ftp.ensembl.org/pub/release-95/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz and
 ftp://ftp.ensembl.org/pub/release-95/gtf/homo_sapiens/Homo_sapiens.GRCh38.95.gtf.gz